andriimartynov/openjdk_docker/README.md

 # Containers

-This repository contains the Dockerfiles for the [OpenJDK11](https://pkgs.alpinelinux.org/packages?name=openjdk11&branch=v3.17) images.
+This repository contains the Dockerfiles for the amazoncorretto [JRE](https://hub.docker.com/_/amazoncorretto) images.
 These images are made available in [Docker Hub](https://hub.docker.com/r/andriimartynov/openjdk/tags).

 ## Supported Images